5 Fun Ways to Get Fit with Your Family

 Make it fun

 Family fitness is about more than exercise; it’s about creating the foundation for a healthy lifestyle.
 If your plan becomes another chore, it’s not going to work.
 From the local park, to a family-based fitness program, there are lots of ways to create a plan that works for everyone.
 Be creative, and remember, family fitness shouldn’t be a “have-to,” it should be a “want-to.”

-Visit a Virtua fitness center to talk to a fitness specialist who can help you create a fun, family fitness plan.
+Visit the Virtua William G. Rohrer Fitness Center - Voorhees talk to a fitness specialist who can help you create a fun, family fitness plan.